Discovering Effective Policies for Land-Use Planning with Neuroevolution: Models

 \section{Models}

-The system consists of the predictor, trained with supervised learning on the historical data, and the prescriptor, trained through evolution.
+The system consists of the predictor, trained with supervised learning on the historical data, and the prescriptor, discovered through a evolutionary search in which each candidate is evaluated with the predictor.

-\paragraph{Prediction:} Given the context and actions that were performed, the predictive model estimates the outcomes.
-In this case, since the cost outcome can be calculated directly, only the ELUC is predicted by the model.
-That is, given the land usage of a specific location, and the changes that were made during a specific year, the model predicts the CO2 long-term emissions directly caused by these changes.
+{\bf Prediction:} Given the context and actions that were performed, the predictive model estimates the outcomes.
+In this case, since the cost outcome (i.e.\ the percentage of changed land) can be calculated directly, only the ELUC is predicted by the model.
+That is, given the land use of a specific location, and the land-use changes that were made during a specific year, the model predicts the long-term CO$_2$ emissions directly caused by these land-use changes.
+The model does not predict non-ELUC emissions such as forest fires that may lead to a change into secondary forest.

-Any predictive model can be used in this task, including a neural network, random forest, or linear regression.
-As usual, the model is fit to the existing historical data and evaluated with left-out data.
+Any predictive model can be used in this task, including linear regression, random forest, or a neural network; they are each evaluated below.
+As usual in machine learning, each model is fit to the existing historical data and evaluated with left-out data.

-\paragraph{Prescription:} Given context, the prescriptive model suggests actions that optimize the outcomes.
+{\bf Prescription:} Given context, the prescriptive model suggests actions that optimize the outcomes.
 The model has to do this for all possible contexts, and therefore it represents an entire strategy for optimal land use.
-The strategy can be implemented in various ways, including decision trees, sets of rules, or neural networks.
+The strategy can be implemented in various ways, like sets of rules or neural networks.
 The approach in this paper is based on neural networks.

 The optimal actions are not known, but the performance of each candidate strategy can be measured (using the predictive model), therefore the prescriptive model needs to be learned using search techniques.
 Standard reinforcement learning methods such as PPO and DQN are possible; the experiments in this paper use evolutionary optimization, i.e.\ conventional neuroevolution \citep{stanley:naturemi19}.
-The network has a fixed architecture of two fully connected layers; its weights are concatenated into a vector and evolved through crossover and mutation.
+As in prior applications of ESP \citep{francon:gecco20, miikkulainen:ieeetec21}, the network has a fixed architecture of two fully connected layers; its weights are concatenated into a vector and evolved through crossover and mutation.